 Éamon de Valera is the man who, more than anyone else, determined Ireland’s fate and character for most of the 20th century.
 He was an enigmatic character, some would say cold and aloof but undoubtedly charismatic, who rose from very humble beginnings to become president of the Irish Republic.

 Born in New York on 14th October 1882, de Valera’s very beginnings are mysterious.
-His mother, Catherine (Kate) Coll, was an Irish immigrant from near Bruree in county Limerick who worked as a servant.
+His mother, Catherine (Kate) Coll, was an Irish immigrant from near Bruree in County Limerick who worked as a servant.
 His father, Juan Vivion de Valera, has been at different times, described as Cuban of Spanish descent, Argentinian, Basque and even as a Portuguese of Jewish descent.
-The couple were stated to have been married in St. Patrick’s R.C. church in Jersey City in 1981, but neither church nor state authorities have any record of said marriage.
+The couple was stated to have been married in St. Patrick’s R.C.
+Church in Jersey City, but neither church nor state authorities have any record of said marriage.
 Likewise, no certificate of birth can be found for Juan.
 The young Éamon’s original birth certificate was registered as George de Valero but this was changed legally in 1910 to Edward De Valera.

 In 1908, De Valera joined the Gaelic League (Conradh na Gaeilge) and this is where he was introduced to Sinéad Flanagan who in 1910 was to become his wife.
 The couple went on to have four sons and two daughters.

 Éamon de Valera & the 1916 Easter Rebellion